opus-research/jgit/Documentation/technical/reftable.md

 `log_offset` bytes since the start of the file.
 The `log_offset` is not block aligned.

+#### Importing logs

+When importing from `$GIT_DIR/logs` writers should globally order all log records roughly by timestamp while preserving file order, and assign unique, increasing `update_index` values for each log line.

 ### Log index

-The log index stores the log key (`refname \0 reverse_int64(time_sec)`) for the last log record of every log block in the file, supporting bounded-time lookup.
+The log index stores the log key (`refname \0 reverse_int64(update_index)`) for the last log record of every log block in the file, supporting bounded-time lookup.

 A log index block must be written if 2 or more log blocks are written to the file.
-If present, the log index appears after the first log block.
+If present, the log index appears after the last log block.
 There is no padding used to align the log index to block alignment.

-Log index format is identical to ref index, except the keys are 5 bytes longer to include `'\0'` and the 4-byte `reverse_int64(time)`.
-Records use `block_offset` to refer to the start of a log block.
+Log index format is identical to ref index, except the keys are 9 bytes longer to include `'\0'` and the 8-byte `reverse_int64(update_index)`.
+Records use `block_position` to refer to the start of a log block.

 #### Reading the index